cBLUE-dev-team/cBLUE.github.io/sphinx/source/install.rst

 	conda env create --file <evn file name>

 where <env file name> is the path to cBLUE_install.txt, which is included in the cBLUE GitHub repository.
-If you don't have access to the private cBLUE repository, please send a request to nick.forfinski@gmail.com, with your GitHub username.

 The major dependencies are summarized in the table below: